Last updated on: Mar 2, 2019

 chmod +x path/to/elkhound

-The source is available at
+The source and build instructions are available at

 - Obtain WeiDU's source code.
 The recommended way is by using

 Bear in mind WeiDU builds distribution packages to the directory

 one level up from where the source is located.